qossmic/deptrac/README.md

 ## What is Deptrac

-Deptrac is a static code analysis tool that helps to enforce rules for dependencies between software layers.
+Deptrac is a static code analysis tool that helps to enforce rules for dependencies between software layers in your PHP projects.

 For example, you can define a rule like "controllers may not depend on models".
 To ensure this, deptrac analyzes your code to find any usages of models in your controllers and will show you where